-So the big cocaine guy apparently went to see Dino and said, ‘Look, let me in on your cigarette deals and I’ll let you in on some cocaine deals…’
+So the big cocaine guy apparently went to see Dino and said, ‘Look, let me in on your cigarette deals, and I’ll let you in on some cocaine deals…’

-So what apparently happened is they did some kind of agreement…Dino had a $400,000 shipment in some warehouse somewhere and it stayed there for like, three days…and on the third day when the cocaine guy went to pick it up, the police were there.
+So what apparently happened is they did some kind of agreement.
+Dino had a $400,000 shipment in some warehouse somewhere, and it stayed there for like, three days.
+On the third day, when the cocaine guy went to pick it up, the police were there.

 So they were blaming each other.
-Dino was saying, ‘You should have picked it up on the first day and it would never have happened – you shouldn’t have let it sit there…’
+Dino was saying, ‘You should have picked it up on the first day, and it would never have happened – you shouldn’t have let it sit there…’

 There was a lot of heat on Dino.
 This was a week before he died.

 It was a Wednesday.
 His wife and his daughter went to Ballet lessons, and he was watching hockey on TV.